laica-ayudavets/MiComu/replit.md

 **Users → GHL Contacts**:
 -   **Create**: When a new user is registered, they're synced as a Contact in GHL
--   **Update**: When user details change (fullName, email), changes sync to GHL
+-   **Update**: When user details change (fullName, email, phone), changes sync to GHL
+-   **Self-Update**: Users can update their own profile (fullName, email, phone) via `/perfil` page, which syncs to GHL
 -   **Deactivate**: When a user is deactivated, the GHL Contact is tagged "Ex-Residente" (contacts are never deleted)
+-   **Reactivate**: Deactivated users can be reactivated by admin_fincas, removing the "Ex-Residente" tag
--   Synced fields: firstName, lastName, email, tags (based on role)
+-   Synced fields: firstName, lastName, email, phone, tags (based on role)
 -   If user's community has a `ghlBusinessId`, the contact is linked via `companyId`
 -   The GHL Contact ID is stored in `users.ghlContactId`
 -   All sync operations are asynchronous and non-blocking